An analytical Model which Determines the Apparent T1 for Modified Look-Locker Inversion Recovery (MOLLI) -- Analysis of the Longitudinal Relaxation under the Influence of Discontinuous Balanced and Spoiled Gradient Echo Readouts: MOLLI with bSSFP readouts

-is the projection operator of a vector onto the z-axis.
+is the projection operator of a vector onto the $z$-axis.
 Note that $\ez^{\bf T}$ is the transposed vector.
-Keeping in mind that the initial magnetization is parallel to the z-axis, and that the free relaxation periods just leave a magnetization in z-direction (Eq.~\eqref{Ufrs}), it is sufficient to consider only the part of $\mathbf{\hat{P}}_\mathrm{pre}$ (see Eq.~(\ref{Pre})) which rotates the z-component of magnetization, i.e. together with the Eigenvectors in Eqs.~(\ref{Eigenall}) we may write
+Keeping in mind that the initial magnetization is parallel to the $z$-axis, and that the free relaxation periods just leave a magnetization in $z$-direction (Eq.~\eqref{Ufrs}), it is sufficient to consider of $\mathbf{\hat{P}}_\mathrm{pre}$ in Eq.~(\ref{Pre}) only that part, which rotates the $z$-component of magnetization.
+So, together with the Eigenvectors in Eqs.~(\ref{Eigenall}) we may write